NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 did not affect performance.
 Instead it added a type system, and more importantly, it taught a community that did not use types, that did not have high quality tooling[^3], that did not have a culture of correctness, to adopt these values.
+That is an incredible feat.

 [^3]: Recall that TypeScript came out in 2012.
 Babel and Webpack came
     out in 2014.